-This week I’m going to share more of my experiences from D&D camp, but I’m going to focus on the things that I learned from the kids and offer some advice for getting younger people into D&D. See last week’s Confessions of a D&D Camp Councilor for an introduction to D&D Camp.
+This week I’m going to share more of my experiences from D&D camp, but I’m going to focus on the things that I learned from the kids and offer some advice for getting younger people into D&D. See last week’s Confessions of a D&D Camp Counselor for an introduction to D&D Camp.

 I was really proud of my kids this week.
 I was fortunate to have four of the six kids I worked with the previous week and two new kids who were very clever and eager.
 Since I knew the kids a little better I decided that I should branch the programming out a bit.
 So in addition to playing D&D we did 3D paper craft dungeons and monsters, monster building and a LARP (live action role-playing game).